Overwatered Hydrangea: How To Identify, Treat and Prevent It

 Use Too Much Water

-When watering a hydrangea, it is essential to use the right amount of water.
+When watering a hydrangea, using the right amount of water is essential.

 Hydrangeas need 1-2 inches of water per week, depending on the weather.